topoftheyear/Byte-le-Royale-2019/sphinx/trading.md

 Then, the following conditions are checked:
 * buying more than the station possesses - will buy available amount
 * buying more than you can afford - will buy as much as you can afford
+* buying more than your ship can hold - will buy as much as you can hold
 * if 2 or more players both try to buy a combined total more than store has in stock, each player will purchase (total amount / `n`) rounded up, where `n` is the number of players buying.